chy101010/Aeroplane-Chess/README.md

 * Click the back button to return to the previous screen.
 * Click the red button in a slot to delete the game data in that slot.
 * Click the green button in a slot to load the game data from that slot or to save the current game data into that slot.

+## Note
+The "Games.txt" file stores the game data.<br>
+The game will exit if any of the positions is less than -1 or greater than 56.
+The user can manually delete/edit that data in file.<br>

 ## Try it here